 Here’s what moving too fast when you just start dating looks like:

 To paint a picture in your head of who someone is and what they mean to you after just a few dates is unfair to both of you.

 How often should you see someone when you start dating?
 Don’t commit to someone before you actually know them.

-You’re Rebounding: Dating someone after you recently got out of a long-term relationship is tricky.
+Dating someone after you recently got out of a long-term relationship is tricky.
 Many people are looking to fill a void they’ve not experienced in quite some time.
 Dating someone just to have a warm body next you is a HUGE no-no. Rebounders are notorious for moving too fast.

-According to Scott Stanley, Ph.D., co-founder of the Prevention and Relationship Enhancement Program and author of The Power of Commitment, the one date-per-week rule has faired positively for couples in the early stages of dating.
+According to Scott Stanley, Ph.D., co-founder of the Prevention and Relationship Enhancement Program and author of The Power of Commitment, the one date-per-week rule has fared positively for couples in the early stages of dating.

 Have you always had commitment issues you haven’t addressed?
 Or, have you been accused of being emotionally unavailable?
 Here are a few ways to address these issues so they don’t carry over into your dating life: